 Class Absence Notification

 The Office of the Dean of Students provides Class Absence Notifications for students with documented emergent situations and extenuating circumstances.
 Formal documentation/verification must be submitted including the dates in which the student was or will be absent from class.
+Please review the below documentation requirements.
+Requests made without the supporting documentation will be denied.

 Notification of a class absence does not excuse students from classes and/or course requirements.
 It is a means through which information can be shared regarding emergent and extenuating circumstances.
 It is the responsibility of the student to contact the instructors and determine a mutually agreed upon arrangement for missed work.
 The ultimate decision regarding absences and the resulting influence those absences have on grades or course progression is at the discretion of the instructor in consideration of policies outlined via course syllabi.